cryoem-sweden/docs/acq/talos.rst

 3. condense & centre beam.
 4. Press Set again (in order to spread the beam to its original size).
 5. In the EPU panel, press measure dose.
 6. Note down the exposure dose and adjust the exposure time accordingly.
+For F3EC use, follow the procedure :ref:`here <f3ec-setup>`.

 Atlas and EPU set up
 --------------------